 “In one of the more galling and egregious aspects of the scheme, the conspirators actually patented in China the very manufacturing process they’d stolen, and then offered their victim American company a joint venture using its own stolen technology.
 We’re talking about an American company that spent years and millions of dollars developing that technology, and China couldn’t replicate it—so, instead, it paid to have it stolen.”

-Notwithstanding these cases, election-year politics, a general decline in bilateral relations, and national security issues may be the dominant reasons.
-The Administration may also have decided on an aggressive escalation at this time to also show support for countries like the UK and India as these countries have become more hawkish towards China, such as by not procuring Huawei equipment, limiting the use of Chinese social media platforms, by opposition to the National Security Law in Hong Kong, and/or by opposing Chinese maneuvers in the South China Sea.
+Notwithstanding these cases there may be other factors at play, notably: election-year politics, a general decline in bilateral relations, and national security issues.
+The Administration may also have decided on an aggressive escalation at this time to show support for countries like the UK and India as these countries have become more hawkish towards China, such as by not procuring Huawei equipment (the UK), or limiting the use of Chinese social media platforms (India), or opposition to the National Security Law in Hong Kong (UK and many others), and/or by opposing Chinese maneuvers in the South China Sea (UK and many others).

-Another possible factor in deciding how to retaliate is simply that since US consulates have been thinly staffed and the Wuhan consulate had been closed, there may be an element of consular placement politics which has occurred in the past with regard to China.
+Another reason to retaliate may have simply been that since US consulates have been thinly staffed and the Wuhan consulate had been closed, there may be an element of consular placement politics which has occurred in the past with regard to China.
 The United States has also been complaining about lack of reciprocity with China in access by our diplomats.
 The State Department may have also calculated that even if China retaliates this was a lose-lose scenario, where China will lose more than the United States.
 A similar calculation may have occurred with respect to these efforts regarding reciprocity or asking Chinese journalists to leave.

 Election-year politics may have been an important part of the choice of how to retaliate, even if these political motivations were not the original factor in deciding that retaliation was necessary.
 Closing a US consulate in retaliation for IP theft should also lead observers to question whether the Phase 1 Trade Agreement, which was intended to address “IP theft” and lead to “structural changes” had achieved its core, motivating goals.
 The Houston consulate closing could thus be seen as a crude acknowledgment that the Administration had failed in the primary motivations for its trade war with China.
 The prospects for a Phase 2 Agreement are growing darker by the day.

 We may never know all the motivations for the Houston closing.
-Two things are clear: this type of consular politics has the potential to greatly damage bilateral relations, and we cannot anticipate all of its consequences including when this cycle of accusations and reactions will hopefully de-escalate.
+Two things are clear: closing consulates can greatly damage bilateral relations, and we cannot anticipate when this cycle of accusations and reactions will de-escalate.

 Update of July 24, 2020: Matt Peterson in a July 24 article in Barron’s quotes a former USTR official, Clete Willems, who took issue with this blog: